What is UV?

 Step3: Add dependencies

 Dependencies need to be documented in the pyproject.toml file.
-As with the standalone script, this can be done manually by editing the file directly or via the uv add command.
+As with the standalone script, this can be done manually by editing the file directly (the pyproject.toml file rather than the script itself) or via the uv add command.

 Here is the default pyproject.toml created via the uv init command.